16.4 Kidneys

 Figure 16.4.8 Fresh urine is typically yellow or amber in colour.

-By the time the filtrate has passed through the entire renal tubule, it has become the liquid waste known as .
-Urine empties from the distal end of the into a .
+By the time the filtrate has passed through the entire renal tubule, it has become the liquid waste known as urine.
+Urine empties from the distal end of the renal tubule into a collecting duct.
 From there, the urine flows into increasingly larger collecting ducts.
 As urine flows through the system of collecting ducts, more water may be reabsorbed from it.
-This will occur in the presence of from the posterior .
-This hormone makes the collecting ducts permeable to water, allowing water molecules to pass through them into capillaries by , while preventing the passage of ions or other solutes.
+This will occur in the presence of antidiuretic hormone from the posterior pituitary gland.
+This hormone makes the collecting ducts permeable to water, allowing water molecules to pass through them into capillaries by osmosis, while preventing the passage of ions or other solutes.
 As much as 75% of the water may be reabsorbed from urine in the collecting ducts, making the urine more concentrated.

 Urine finally exits the largest collecting ducts through the renal papillae.
-It empties into the renal calyces, and finally into the .
-From there, it travels through the to the for eventual excretion from the body.
+It empties into the renal calyces, and finally into the renal pelvis.
+From there, it travels through the ureter to the urinary bladder for eventual excretion from the body.
 An average of roughly 1.5 litres (a little over 6 cups) of urine is excreted each day.
 Normally, urine is yellow or amber in colour (see Figure 16.4.8).
 The darker the colour, generally speaking, the more concentrated the urine is.

 Other Functions of the Kidneys

-Besides filtering blood and forming urine for excretion of soluble wastes, the kidneys have several vital functions in maintaining body-wide .
+Besides filtering blood and forming urine for excretion of soluble wastes, the kidneys have several vital functions in maintaining body-wide homeostasis.
 Most of these functions are related to the composition or volume of urine formed by the kidneys.
-The kidneys must maintain the proper balance of water and salts in the body, normal , and the correct range of blood .
+The kidneys must maintain the proper balance of water and salts in the body, normal blood pressure, and the correct range of blood pH.
 Through the processes of absorption and secretion by nephrons, more or less water, salt ions, acids, or bases are returned to the blood or excreted in urine, as needed, to maintain homeostasis.

 Blood Pressure Regulation